-Welcome to the 2018-2019 Dallas Regional Science and Engineering Fair!
-This year’s fair was held Saturday, February 23, 2019 at Centennial Hall, Fair Park in Dallas.
+Welcome to the 2019-2020 Dallas Regional Science and Engineering Fair!
+This year’s fair will be held Saturday, February 22, 2020 at Centennial Hall, Fair Park in Dallas.

 Preparing for the Fair

 The first step to advancing to the Dallas Regional Science and Engineering Fair is to enter the science fair at your local school.
 We have a DRSEF Guide for Students to help explain the process.

 You can begin your background research at any time, but before you begin your experiment you need to set up a student account in Scienteer (an online project management system used by science fairs in Texas).
 Your science teacher will provide you a link to Scienteer.
 The Scienteer Student Guide explains this process.

 Based on the information you enter in Scienteer, you will be guided to the forms you need to have approved before you begin your experiment.
 Scienteer uses the information you provide to complete forms for the Dallas Regional Fair, as well as forms needed if you advance to the State or International Science Fair.

 The Dallas Fair follows Intel International Science and Engineering Fair (ISEF) rules.
 Some useful guides are:

 Check the DRSEF Guide for Students for detailed information on check in, judging, and award announcements.
 Bring your project notebook or lab notebook with you to the fair.